 Why Should Marketers Track Them?

 Social media metrics are important because they allow you to determine whether or not you are making progress toward your goals.

-Each goal needs a related metric to measure your efforts, and having clearly defined goals is essential to any social media strategy.
+Each goal needs a related metric to measure your efforts, and having clearly defined goals is essential for any social media strategy.

-If you’re not tracking progress towards clear goals, you are playing a guessing game.
+If you’re not tracking progress toward clear goals, you are playing a guessing game.

 With all the data social media platforms provide you, you can be much more intentional about the way you produce content for social media.

 As a digital marketer, social media metrics also give you hard data to present to executives or the people you work with to show them the value you bring to the brand.

 If you can prove that your social media strategy is adding value to the business, you’ll likely be rewarded with more resources.